 The sorting of BAL cells must be done at low pressure to ensure droplet sizes large enough to accommodate the macrophages.
 Cells are first gated to include all CD45+21 cells, then on viability to ensure all dead cells are excluded (See Figure 3).
 Singlet cells are then chosen and within this, two populations are gated based on size and morphology; larger myeloid cells and smaller lymphocytes (See Figure 3).
 Within the larger cells, cells are gated on CD20622,23 and CD16922 and the double positive cells are sorted as AMs, while within the smaller cells, CD3+ cells are chosen and gated on CD4 and CD8; CD4 single positive and CD8 single positive cells are sorted (See Figure 3).
 The markers used were chosen based on previously described phenotypes of AMs such as the mannose receptor CD206, found on phagocytic cells23 and the sialoadhesin receptor CD16922.

 When sorting the PBMCs, cells are first gated on forward and side scatter which should show a homogeneous lymphocyte population, all of which are taken, excluding noise close to the zero-axis (data not shown).
 The population is gated on viability and CD45, and live CD45+ cells are used.
-This population is then gated on CD3 and all positive cells taken.
-To isolate monocytes, this population is subsequently gated on CD14 and all single positive cells are sorted.
-To isolate lymphocyte subsets, CD3+ cells are gated on CD4 and CD8; CD4 single positive and CD8 single cells are sorted
+This population is then gated on CD3;to isolate monocytes, the CD3- population is subsequently gated on CD14 and all single positive cells are sorted.
+To isolate lymphocyte subsets, the CD3+ cells are gated on CD4 and CD8 and both single positive and cell populations are sorted.

 FIGURE AND TABLE LEGENDS: